top of page

 The 21st Century Learning Design (21CLD) rubrics were created and evaluated globally for the Innovative Teaching and Learning Research project in 2009 and 2012, as shown above, which was piloted in multiple countries, including Russia, Indonesia, Senegal, and Finland, as well as joined by Australia, England, Mexico, and Brunei.
 The most important finding is: Design learning is the key element in developing the 21CLD.
 Thus, the 21CLD curriculum is based on the ITL research approach, and it offers a collaborative, practice-based process that assists educators in changing how they construct enriched learning experiences for their students.
 It is also one of Microsoft's key areas of transforming education by concentrating on 21st-century skills.
 The understanding of how to apply technology tools in the six different 21CLD domains is assessed through the Microsoft Certified Educator exam.

 21st Century Learning (21CL), which is also known as Pembelajaran Abad ke-21 (PAK21), is the Ministry of Education Malaysia (MOE)'s initiative that promotes a student-centred learning process guided by five elements: communication, cooperation, critical thinking, creativity, as well as values and ethics (4C1V).
-Hence, 4C1V is a collective desired output from the learning tasks or activities students do as part of their academic study based on 21CLD.
+Hence, 4C1V is a collective desired output from the learning tasks or activities students do in their academic study based on 21CLD.
 It might be a one-time activity or a multi-week endeavour that occurs both within and outside the classroom.
-The six critical skills that need to be focussed on to create the 21CLD learning tasks include knowledge construction, skilled communication, collaboration, self-regulation, the use of ICT for learning, and real-world problem-solving and innovation.
+The six critical skills that must be focussed on to create the 21CLD learning tasks include knowledge construction, skilled communication, collaboration, self-regulation, use of ICT for learning, and real-world problem-solving and innovation.

 To achieve the five core competencies of 4C1V, four components of WeCWI—reading, writing, discussion, and e-learning—are integrated with the six critical skills of 21CLD, including knowledge construction, skilled communication, collaboration, self-regulation, the use of ICT for learning, as well as real-world problem-solving and innovation.
 WeCWI-enhanced 21CLD is a synergy between WeCWI (know-what) and 21CLD (know-why), which transforms learning into an enriched pedagogical experience (know-how).
 It offers six pedagogical tasks: Read to construct knowledge; write to communicate skilfully; discuss to collaborate; learn electronically using ICT; design to self-regulate; and innovate to solve real-world problems.
 The details of the six pedagogical tasks or activities are listed as follows: